40% off when you buy 8 items or more. Use code 40OFFSHOP at checkout.

 Parents and guardians can also refer to a checklist of anxiety symptoms to help them identify whether their child may have any indicators of anxiety.

-How to Help Children With Separation Anxiety at School
+How to Help a Toddler with Separation Anxiety at School Drop-Off

 Have a trial run